MarcoBgn/oystercard/README.md

 What is it?
 ----------

-* This is the work of MarcoCode and Yan-Yi Li on the Makers Academy Week2 project
+* This is the work of Marco Bagnasco and Tom Pickard on the Makers Academy Week 2 project

 Documentation